Master Subscription Agreement

 iv.
 Purpose: for the purpose of providing the Services under the Agreement;

 v.
-Personal Data Categories: As a general proposition, Proof does not process personal data.
-However, if such processing on the part of Proof occurs either per specific instruction of the Company or inadvertently, such personal data this may include name, Agreement details, date of birth, residence and domicile and any other details that the Company provides to Proof.
-The Company agrees that it shall ensure that no Special Categories of Personal Data (or “sensitive personal data”) are provided to, or collected by, Proof in connection with the Agreement and the Company’s clients and prospective clients.
+Personal Data Categories: As a general proposition, Proof does not process personal data beyond the scope of the Agreement, and will not retain sensitive data for any purpose.
+However, if such processing on the part of Proof occurs either per specific instruction of the Company or inadvertently, such personal data that may include full name, email address, employer, contact information, Agreement details, date of birth, residence and domicile and any other details that the Company provides to Proof.
+The company agrees that it shall obtain any and all required consents prior to provision or submission of any Special Categories of Personal Data to Proof in connection with the Agreement.

 3. Proof’s obligations